Tennessee Estate Law

 While the various statutes and laws related to probate and administration of an estate are straightforward, they are not to be undertaken lightly.
 Additionally, there are various alternative procedures that exist, and could either replace or complement the full probate or estate administration protocol.

-For example, there are some instances where a single document, such as an Affidavit of Heirship, may be all that is needed to change title to personal property or real estate.
+For example, in Nashville and areas nearby, there are some instances where a single document, such as an Affidavit of Heirship, may be all that is needed to change title to personal property or real estate.
 This could be the case if a person died without a will, but owned real property or personal property solely in his or her name.
 Likewise, if a person died with a will, but it is needed only to change the ownership of real property, a process called “muniment of title” or “limited” probate may be resorted to.
 Such specific nuances in the law dictate that a person in need of estate services hire an experienced Tennessee attorney.

-Will Contests & Trust Litigation
+Will Contests & Trust Lawyer

 Since 2003, Mr. Weyant has handled a vast array of complex and contested estate matters.
 He routinely opens estates and administers probate cases, all across the state of Tennessee, and is even well-versed in interstate probate issues, known as “ancillary probate,” where a Decedent has property in multiple states which must be administered.